Elections

 Warren County, NC, has a homeownership rate of around 73%, with a median home value near $130,000 as of 2023.
 Median gross rent is about $730 monthly.
 The housing market remains affordable but has shown modest price appreciation over the past few years.
 Most homes are single-family houses, with some mobile homes and a small percentage of multifamily units.
 Notable neighborhoods include Warrenton and Norlina.
 Property taxes average 0.84% of assessed value, and overall housing stock primarily consists of older homes, with many dating back to before 1980, reflecting the county’s rural character.

-Popular names in Warren County
+Popular names

 - Anthony Davis